Moltke-class battlecruiser: Armor

 The Moltke-class ships' armor consisted of Krupp cemented and nickel steel.
 Their side armor was divided into three components: a strake that extended for the full length of the hull, which comprised the belt armor.
 Above that, another strake that began at frame 29 (just aft of the rearmost main battery turret) and extended to frame 126 (just forward of the fore turret) was referred to as the citadel.
 Lastly, a third strake above the citadel covered the secondary battery casemates, extending for the length of the secondary battery.
 The main belt was 270 mm thick for the length of the citadel, tapering down to 130 mm at the bottom edge.
 Further aft, it reduced to 100 mm.
 The bow section of the belt tapered from 120 mm down to 100 mm at the stem, and it too decreased to 80 mm at the upper edge.
 The citadel strake was 200 mm thick, and both ends were capped with transverse bulkheads that ranged in thickness from 170 to 200 mm.
 Krupp steel that was 150 mm thick protected the casemate battery; another pair of 120 mm thick bulkheads connected the casemate armor.

 A curved armor deck covered the entire hull; the central, flat portion was 1.6 m above the waterline, while the sloped sides extended down to connect to the bottom of the belt armor.
 Inside the citadel, the flat deck was 25 mm thick, while the sloped sides increased to 50 mm in thickness.
 Forward of the citadel, the flat and sides of the deck were a uniform 50 mm, while the stern section of the deck was increased to 80 mm on the flat and 50 mm on the sides.
 Atop the casemate, another 25 mm upper deck provided additional protection.
 The ships were protected by a torpedo bulkhead that was 30 mm thick, increasing to 50 mm abreast of the wing turrets.

 The forward conning tower was protected by 350 mm on the front and 300 mm on the sides, with an 80 mm thick roof, while the aft conning tower had 200 mm on the exposed sides and 50 mm on the roof.
 The four turrets had 230 mm faces, 180 mm sides and backs, and 90 mm on the sloped roofs (decreasing to 60 mm on the roof flats.
-They sat on armored barbettes that were 200 mm thick on their exposed sides, with the exception of the forward mount, which received 230 mm on the front and the superfiring turret, which received only 170 mm on its exposed sides.
+They sat on armored barbettes that were 200 mm thick on their exposed sides, except for the forward mount, which received 230 mm on the front and the superfiring turret, which received only 170 mm on its exposed sides.
 Below the deck, where they were protected by the citadel and belt armor, they were reduced to 80 mm on the centerline turrets and 30 mm on the wing mounts.
 Their 15 cm guns were fitted with 80 mm thick gun shields, while most of the 8.8 cm guns received 50 mm thick shields (the stern and bow guns were not so-equipped).